osfans/trime/README_en.md

 From the beginning, TRIME was written for TaeRv Pinyin, and named *TaeRv Input Method (泰如输入法)*.

 Then, we created an input method platform with some code tables, such as Wu dialect (吴语).
-We renamed it to *Chinese Character Dialect Input Method （汉字方言输入法)*.
+We renamed it to *Chinese Character Dialect Input Method (汉字方言输入法)*.

-Later, it supports Wubi and Liangbi and other shape-based input method, we branded it [*Tongwen Input Method Platform 2.0 （同文输入法平台 2.0)*](https://github.com/osfans/trime-legacy), which implies that the phonetic-based and shape-based input method on one platform, while dialects and Mandrain share one kind of characters.
+Later, it supports Wubi and Liangbi and other shape-based input method, we branded it [*Tongwen Input Method Platform 2.0 (同文输入法平台 2.0)*](https://github.com/osfans/trime-legacy), which implies that the phonetic-based and shape-based input method on one platform, while dialects and Mandrain share one kind of characters.

 TRIME now upgrade to 3.0, enjoying the advantages of [librime](https://github.com/rime/librime) with Java Native Interface, referring to as *Tongwen Input Method (同文输入法)*.